Entry requirements for Electric Power Engineering

 - Pearson PTE Academic or PTE Academic Online: Score of 62 (writing 61)

 - Cambridge ESOL: C1 Advanced (CAE), minimum overall score 180 (points awarded since 2015), or Cambridge English certificate level C1, minimum score 180, or Cambridge English: Advanced

 Completed upper secondary and university studies in some countries can also fulfil the requirement.
 Detailed information on how you can meet the language requirement is provided by

 Specific requirements for Electric Power Engineering

-A Bachelor’s degree, or equivalent, corresponding to 180 ECTS credits, with courses in
+A Bachelor’s degree, or equivalent, corresponding to 180 ECTS credits, with:

 Your application is not complete without the required documents.
 Some documents are required for all programmes, while some are programme specific.
 Only submit documents requested below.
 For example, if a summary sheet is not requested below, you should not submit one.
 Unless otherwise is specified, all documents should be uploaded to your application at University Admissions and not sent to KTH.
 We may verify your documents' authenticity with the issuing institution.
 Applications made with fraudulent documents will be rejected, and legal action may be taken.
 Incomplete applications are not processed.

 General documents for all programmes